jeffreycwitt/hn202/docs/plenary.md

 {:.rquestion}
 Based on today's plenary, what would be a good multiple choice quiz or exam question?
 Tell us why this would be a good question that captures a significant point raised in today's lecture.

+# Plenary 10 (Fri, Apr 25)
+## King Arthur - Dr. Kathy Forni

+{:.rquestion}
+Identify one connection between today's lecture and our class discussion of "Knight of the Cart".
+Why is this connection significant?
+What does it reveal, clarify, or challenge?

+{:.rquestion}
+Based on today's plenary, what would be a good multiple choice quiz or exam question?
+Tell us why this would be a good question that captures a significant point raised in today's lecture.
 <!--

 # Plenary 5 (Fri, Feb 23)